Outdoors With Jonny P LLC

 When fishing Red Lake I will clean and package your fish for you or have a licensed meat packer clean them at Westwinds Resort.
 You can also have Weswtwinds Resort prepare a meal for you from your freshly caught walleye!
 Often times I can be talked out of my daily limit of walleye for the dinner effort and you can keep your fillets for later.

-Other smaller lakes I will tailgate clean your fish.(fillets and rinsed with jug water)
+Other smaller lakes I will tailgate clean your fish.(fillets and rinsed with jug water) Are you into playing games?
+Go to the best casino uk.
+There is the best offer for you!

 I do ask that we practice catch and release when catching: